NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="427" alt="Screenshot_14" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/6a001e72-ebef-4ed6-a401-5422018a4ed6">

 ### Steps:
-- Select the columns sales.customer_id and calculate the count of sales.product_id as total_items for each customer and the sum of menu.price as total_sales. \
+- Select the columns sales.customer_id and calculate the count of sales.product_id as total_items for each customer and the sum of menu.price as total_sales.
-- From dannys_diner.sales table, join dannys_diner.members table on customer_id column, ensuring that sales.order_date is earlier than members.join_date (sales.order_date < members.join_date).
+- From sales table, join members table on customer_id column, ensuring that sales.order_date is earlier than members.join_date (sales.order_date < members.join_date).
-- Then, join dannys_diner.menu table to dannys_diner.sales table on product_id column.
+- Then, join menu table to sales table on product_id column.
 - Group the results by sales.customer_id.
 - Order the result by sales.customer_id in ascending order.
 ### Result: